fishcus/KAP-manual/en/security/ldap.en.md

 ### Configure Administrator Groups and Default Roles

-KAP allows mapping an LDAP group to the administrator role: In kylin.properties, set "kylin.security.acl.admin-role" to the LDAP group name (the uppercase and lowercase of LDAP name shall keep original).
-In this example, use the group "admin" to manage all KAP administrators, then this property should be set to:
+KAP allows mapping an LDAP group to the administrator role: In kylin.properties, set "kylin.security.acl.admin-role" to the LDAP group name (case sensitive).
+In this example, you would like to use the group "admin" to manage all KAP administrators, then this property should be set as:

 ```
 kylin.security.acl.admin-role=admin
 ```

-When upgrading from 2.5.4 ealier version to 2.5.4 or later, please remove the ROLE_ in this setting that required in the 2.5.4 earlier version and the LDAP group name is now case sensitive and shall not be all capital any more.
+When upgrading from KAP 2.5.4 or prior to 2.5.4 or later, please remove the `ROLE_` in this setting that is required in the 2.5.4 or prior versions and the LDAP group name is now case sensitive and shall not be all capitalized any more.

 ### Enable LDAP

-In conf/kylin.properties, set "kylin.security.profile=ldap"，and then restart KAP.
+In 	`conf/kylin.properties`, set "kylin.security.profile=ldap"，and then restart KAP.

-If we login with jenny which belongs to group `admin`, `System` menu will be displayed in the top bar:
+If we login KAP with `jenny` who belongs to group `admin`, `System` menu will be displayed in the navigation bar:

 ![Login as user in Admin group](images/ldap/w_1.png)

-Otherwise, if we login with johnny which belongs to group `itpeople`, `System` menu won't be displayed in the top bar since the group `itpoeple` isn't admin group.
+Otherwise, if `johnny` who belongs to group `itpeople`, `System` menu won't be displayed in the navigation bar since the group `itpoeple` is not an admin group.

 ![Login as user in Normal User group](images/ldap/w_2.png)